-For the theory of translation the problem of defining the language and the sentence is of even less interest than for linguistics.
-Translation is a transfer of some meaning expressed in terms of one linguistic system, to terms of another linguistic system.
-This general definition contains no limitation of the amount of meaning, nor any hint at individual units.
-In translation, what is being translated into another sign system is just the currently available amount of meaning, so that the modern practice of translation being done in consecutive fragments or "sentenses" may come to be quite accidental.
+meaning, nor any hint at individual units.
+In translation, what is being translated into another sign system is just the currently available amount of meaning, so that the modern practice of translation being done in consecutive fragments or "sentences" may come to be quite accidental.
 In real situations it oftentimes occurs that the actual sign systems resemble one another, and the written text is commonly translated sentence by sentence.
-Admitting this assumption opens the way to one of the many definitions of the sentence matching this occasion very precisely: "Sentence is a word or a group of words placed between the initial capital letter and the final punctuation sign or between the two terminal punctuation signs".
-This definition leaves underivable the concepts of word, capital, letter and terminal, punctuation, sign.
+Admitting this assumption opens the way to one of the many definitions of the sentence matching this occasion very precisely: "Sentence is a word or a group of words placed between the initial capital letter and the final punctuation sign or between the two terminal punctuation signs"17.
+This definition leaves underivable the concepts of WORD, CAPITAL LETTER and TERMINAL PUNCTUATION SIGN.
 Fortunately, these concepts are common for the available sign systems and as such can be taken for granted.
 Thus, it shall be adopted as a working statement that sentence is a text between two full stops, and since any practicing translator will attest to the translation being done sentence by sentence, it can be assumed that the unit of translation is one sentence.
 This assumption is done to delimit the theory.
 The contravening cases can be considered within another theory.